kevinfAAA/kevs-project-portfolio-3/README.md

 When the program is run, the user will be asked two questions:

-1. what job are you looking for?
+1. What job are you looking for?
 2. Where are you looking to work?

 The first question asks the user to input the job they are looking for, the program then adds that input to job title section in the URL.